aditya02acharya/homepage/content/project/TypingAgent/index.md

 ---
 title: Touchscreen Typing As Optimal Supervisory Control
-summary: This project presents a computational model of how people type on touch-screen keyboards.
-We explaore the role of visual attention being shared between the keyboard and the text area.
+summary: This project presents a computational model to improve touchscreen keyboard usability and design intelligent text entry solutions.
+We explore the interaction between hand-eye coordination and its effect on typing.
 tags:
 date: